Choosing a Capstone: Seminar or Thesis

 While the capstone experience can be different for each student, there are two primary categories, each of which requires at least one semester of work.

-- The thesis: Thesis can last one semester or a full year, and requires you to work both independently and one-on-one with a faculty advisor.
+- The senior thesis: Thesis can last one semester or a full year, and requires you to work both independently and one-on-one with a faculty advisor.
 There are different kinds of thesis opportunities, detailed on the department’s Thesis Information page.